 schema.org/NewsArticle.image, the marked-up image must directly belong to that news article.

 - All image URLs must be crawlable and indexable.
-Otherwise, we will not be able to display them on the search results page.
+Otherwise, Google Search can't find and display them on the search results page.

 Multiple elements on a page